grantsrb/cogmtc/README.md

     "model_type": str
         the name of the model class that you wish to use for the training. i.e. "SimpleCNN"
+    "lstm_lang": bool
+        if true, and using numeral system, the language output will be done using an LSTM rather than a dense network.
     "lstm_lang_first": bool
         only used in multi-lstm model types.
 If true, the h vector from the first LSTM will be used as the input